Harris and Walz reach out to voters in GOP strongholds in southeast Georgia bus tour

 The campaign wants the events to motivate voters in GOP-leaning areas who don’t traditionally see the candidates, and hopes that the engagements drive viral moments that cut through crowded media coverage to reach voters across the country.

-Harris and Walz also stopped at Sandfly, a barbecue restaurant in Savannah, where some of the patrons were teachers.
-One thanked Walz, a former high school teacher.
+Harris and Walz also stopped at Sandfly, a barbecue restaurant outside Savannah, where some of the patrons were teachers.
+One thanked Walz, a former high school teacher himself.

-The stops are meant as moments where voters can learn “not just what they stand for, but who they are as people,” Tyler said.

-Walz met Harris on the tarmac in Savannah and the two greeted students from Savannah State University before setting off in their bright blue bus with red and white accents, “Harris Walz” emblazoned in big letters on the side along with the phrase “A New Way Forward.”
+Walz met Harris on the tarmac in Savannah, and the two greeted students from Savannah State University before setting off in their bright blue bus with “Harris Walz” emblazoned in big letters on the side, along with the phrase “A New Way Forward.”

 It looks like a regular campaign bus, but this one is an armored U.S. Secret Service vehicle driven by agents that comes with lights and sirens and secure communications.
 After the first stop, Harris shifted back to her traditional SUV, the bus relegated to the back of the motorcade.